jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

 In the simple case of a single branch, you end up with a simple series of changesets.
-The tree for each revision is constructed by taking the last revision\'s tree and applying the relevant changeset.
+The tree for each revision is constructed by taking the last revision's tree and applying the relevant changeset.
 Alternatively, you can say that the tree for `patch-3` contains the changesets `base-0`, `patch-1`, `patch-2` and `patch-3`.